Right of Reply

 – Any person or representative of an organization specifically mentioned or directly implicated in a NewscrackersNG article has the right to respond.
 This includes, for example, someone accused of wrongdoing in our report, or an organization whose policy or actions we scrutinized.

-– The reply must be **related to the content** we published.
+– The reply must relate to the content we published.
 (General grievances not tied to a particular article are handled as feedback, not formal replies.)

 If you feel you were unfairly portrayed or not given a chance to comment in our story:

-– **Subject line:** “Right of Reply – [Article Title]” (or include the URL).
+– **Subject line:** “Right of Reply – [Article Title]” (or include the URL of the story).

-– **Include:** Your full name (and title/organization if applicable), the article in question (title/URL), and your response or clarification.
+– **Include in your email:** Your full name (and title/organization if applicable), the article in question (title/URL), and your response or clarification.
 If it’s lengthy, you may attach it as a document.

-Alternatively, you can reach us through the Contact page or even call our editorial desk at +234 706 140 2861 (during business hours) to inform us that you wish to submit a reply.
-We will still ask for a written version for accuracy.
+– Alternatively, you can reach out through our Contact page or call our editorial desk at +234 706 140 2861 (during business hours) to inform us you wish to submit a reply.
+We will still ask for a written statement for accuracy.

 1. **Verification:** We will verify the identity of the sender to ensure the reply is genuinely from the affected party or their authorized representative.
-(We don’t want to publish false replies from impersonators.)
+(We want to avoid publishing false replies from impersonators.)

 2. **Review:** Our editors will review the reply for: